gustavorferreira/gustavorferreira/README.md

 ## 🤙 Good morning, good afternoon and good night.
 Welcome to my profile! ✌️

-Hello my name is Gustavo Ferreira, I am a full stack developer and I am able to take on new challenges 🕵 and I am still organized, proactive and innovative.
+Hello my name is Gustavo Ferreira 😉 🤝, I am a full stack developer 📗 and I am able to take on new challenges 🕵 and I am still organized, proactive and innovative.

 ## 👀 Some more details below:

 - 📌 From Valparaíso de Goiás, Goiás, Brazil 🇧🇷
 - 🎓 Masters Degree in Cyber Security - UDF 2020/2022
 - 🎓 Technologist in Systems Analysis and Development – UDF 2017/2019
+- 👨‍👩‍👧‍👦 Super married and 2 princess daughters. ❤️
 - 🎮 I love FPS and strategy PC games

-## 💪 Currently working as 💼:
+## 💪 Currently working as: 💼

 * 🤖 Full Stack Developer at SEEDF